nialljmiller/PHYS4840_Numerical_integration_I/README.md

 ## Understanding the Function Approximation

 Numerical integration approximates the integral of a function by replacing the function with a simpler shape.
-The key idea is to approximate $**f(x)**$ by a piecewise-defined function, which is either:
+The key idea is to approximate **$f(x)$** by a piecewise-defined function, which is either:

 - A **linear function** (for the Trapezoidal Rule)
 - A **quadratic function** (for Simpson’s Rule)

-We then integrate these simple functions instead of the original $**f(x)**$.
+We then integrate these simple functions instead of the original **$f(x)$**.

 ---